eske4/RunningRouteGeneratorMapAPI/README.md

 This setup example assumes the usage of PythonAnywhere as the hosting platform.
 Ensure that you have the necessary dependencies installed and follow the provided example to deploy the RunningRouteGeneratorMapAPI.

 **Note:** The process for setting up and running the API may have changed due to updates in the Python packages used.
-As it's not developed anymore it might require some changes.
+As it's not developed on anymore it might require some changes.